 Around this time, California burns.
 The wildfires are atrocious.
 The damage is severe, along with the loss of life.
 For residents of this state, they know the drill.
 Yet, nearly a million people will be without power for almost a week.
 This comes as the utility company PG&E was warned that they could face an enormous liability if they continue to keep peoples’ lights on due to the wildfire situation.
-Fifty-eight counties will be impacted.
+Thirty-four counties will be impacted.
 As a result, there have been runs to the local home improvement stores and other establishments for flashlights, batteries, and propane tanks (via Associated Press):

 Millions of people were poised to lose electricity throughout northern and central California after Pacific Gas & Electric Co. announced Tuesday it would shut off power in the largest preventive outage in state history to try to avert wildfires caused by faulty lines.